Betting on the Grand Salami - Betting the Over/Under or Home/Away

 Bovada - One of the most popular sportsbooks online.
 If a user friendly site and top notch customer service is your thing, this is the hockey bookie for you!

 5Dimes - Offers reduced odds NHL betting.
 One of the fastest paying sportsbooks online.
-Their overnight lines give you first crack at the lines before they adjust to the action.
+Their overnight lines give you first crack at the odds before they adjust to the action.